This post may contain affiliate links. Please see our disclosure policy for more details.

 Roast a large batch of broccoli, cherry tomatoes, and potatoes with cumin, paprika, and garlic powder to enjoy throughout the week.

 Add leftovers to lunch box (delicious cold so no need to reheat) along with black beans, avocado, cheese, and sliced bread or tortilla.
+Here are the best healthy store bought bread options to try!

-8. DIY Pasta salad bento lunch idea
+#13 – DIY pasta salad bento lunch idea

 Deconstructed meals are wonderful as depending on your child’s mood and preferences, they can eat the individual components separately or mix them together.